bigbluebutton/bbb-air-client/README.md

 By default, when you run the app in debug mode, you will join the *Demo Meeting* on http://test-install.blindsidenetworks.com/, but only if you open the session first in your browser.
 The app will never call *create*, it only knows how to handle *join*.

 ### Code Quality
 Flex Formatter plugin is configured against Adobe Flex Coding Standards.
-Make sure you use it offten.
+Make sure you use it often.